LinkedIn Message Templates: 12 Ready-to-Send Examples (2026)

 What is the difference between a LinkedIn message and an InMail?

 LinkedIn messages go to your first-degree connections for free.
 InMail is LinkedIn's paid messaging system that lets you message anyone on the platform regardless of connection status.
+InMail credits come with LinkedIn Premium subscriptions.

 How do I message a hiring manager on LinkedIn without being connected?

 You can use InMail if you have a Premium account.
 Alternatively, look for a mutual connection who can make an introduction, or try to find the person's email via the company website.
+A warm introduction via a mutual contact outperforms a cold InMail significantly.

 Should I send a thank you message after someone replies?

 Yes, briefly — but keep it proportionate.
 A one-line acknowledgement after a useful informational interview response is appropriate and professional.
+A lengthy thank-you for someone who answered a single question is unnecessary.